 You can take part if you have TSC and have been diagnosed with

 1) a deletion of TSC2 and PKD1,

 3) a mutation in TSC1 alone.

-For this study we will need to look at clinical (hospital) notes, especially regarding your kidney and any creatinine measurement.
-We would therefore request your permission to contact you clinician and GP and look at your medical notes and to include this information in our study.
+For this study we will need to look at clinical (hospital) notes, especially regarding your kidneys and kidney tests (e.g. blood tests and scans) if you have had these undertaken in the past.
+We would therefore request your permission to contact your hospital doctors and GP and for these details from your medical notes and to include this information in our study.
 We will also send you a short health questionnaire via post.
-If you agree to take part, we may also ask for a blood sample from you if your molecular and cytogenetic analysis is incomplete.
+If you agree to take part, we may also ask for a blood sample from you if your genetic tests for tuberous sclerosis are incomplete.
 This is a small procedure which can be carried out by your GP surgery or hospital and would only be required if we do not have enough stored DNA from your previous genetic analysis.
-If you have not had your creatinine measured, we will contact your GP and request that it will be done.
-This is part of your normal primary care, as per NHS regulation 2013.
+If you have not had a recent blood test for kidney function (creatinine) we will contact your GP and request that it will be done.
+This is part of normal recommendedhealth care for people with tuberous sclerosis.
 You will only be required to be actively involved in this study during the period of giving consent and completing the health questionnaire (approximately 30 minutes) and giving a blood sample if required (approximately 1 hour).
-Your involvement can be handled at a local level with both consent and blood samples being posted to researchers.
-You would not need to travel to Cardiff to take part in the study.
+Your involvement can be handled at a local level with both consent and blood samples being posted back to the researchers.
+You will not need to travel to Cardiff to take part in the study.

 Dr Iris Egner, Institute of Medical Genetics, Cardiff University

 Heath Park, Cardiff, CF14 4XN